drhirn/fhem-rhasspy/README.md

 ## To-Do
-- [ ] Upgrade timer intent to play WAV file, stop existing timer, use times like "one hour and 15 minutes"
+- [ ] Check and document possibilites of *response* in mappings
-- [ ] Check possibilites of *response* in mappings
+- [ ] As soon as rhasspyName is defined, FHEM-room is ignored? (needs confirmation)
-- [ ] As soon as rhasspyName is defined, FHEM-room is ignored?
+- [x] Upgrade timer intent to play WAV file, stop existing timer, use times like "one hour and 15 minutes"
 - [x] Move IP of Rhasspy-Master to DEF instead of ATTR
 - [x] Add Custom intents functionality
 - [x] Set-/GetNumeric-Intents multilingual